 Add the seasonings and stir well.

-Add the 2 cups of water, the drained, pre-soaked black beans, and the brown rice.
+Add the 2 cups of water, the vinegar, the drained, pre-soaked black beans, and the brown rice.

 Lock the lid and select [Pressure Cook].
 Use the + and – buttons to adjust the cooking time to 30 minutes.